 - Distinguish specific approaches to incorporating nutritional interventions in medical practice

-Disclosure: In the interest of complete disclosure, the speaker at this CME Activity and the committee involved in the planning of this activity have signed a financial disclosure form and has no conflict of interest with any commercial entities or products that may have an interest in this program.
-Jay Sutliffe has disclosed he has a grant from Nutritional Research Foundation.
-Wendy Wetzel Has disclosed she has a grant from Nutritional Research Foundation and is on the speaker’s bureau for Merck (Nexplanon Trainer).
-This is intended to make you aware of the faculty’s interests, so you may form your own judgments about such materials.
+Disclosure: In the interest of complete disclosure, the speaker at this CME Activity and the committee involved in the planning of this activity signed a financial disclosure form and has no conflict of interest with any commercial entities or products that may have an interest in this program.
+Jay Sutliffe disclosed he has a grant from Nutritional Research Foundation.
+Wendy Wetzel disclosed she has a grant from Nutritional Research Foundation and is on the speaker’s bureau for Merck (Nexplanon Trainer).
+This was intended to make participants aware of the faculty’s interests, so they may form their own judgments about such materials.

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Arizona Medical Association (ArMA) through the joint providership of Flagstaff Medical Center and Healthy World Sedona.
+This activity was planned and implemented in accordance with the accreditation requirements and policies of the Arizona Medical Association (ArMA) through the joint providership of Flagstaff Medical Center and Healthy World Sedona.
 The Flagstaff Medical Center is accredited by ArMA to provide continuing medical education for physicians.